 This one from MegaGear offers stylish protection while not adding any extra bulk.

 It fits up to a 16-50mm kit lens or equivalent.
-(It also fits the a6300 and a6500 as well.)
+(It also fits the a6300 and a6500 with lens attached as well.)
 The Neoprene exterior is thick enough to protect the camera from minor bumps and scrapes while keeping out dust and dirt.
 It’s also water-resistant.

-If black’s not your thing, you can choose between red, blue, gray, and hot pink.
+If black’s not your thing, you can choose between red, blue, grey, and hot pink.
 No matter the color, this little case provides a great alternative to lugging around an entire camera bag.

 2. Sony a6000 Case (Half Body) | Sony Just-Fit

-If you’re reading this post, you already know that the Sony a6000 is an awesome yet pint-sized powerhouse of a camera.
+If you’re reading this guide to Sony a6000 accessories, you already know that the a6000 is an awesome yet pint-sized powerhouse of a camera.
 That means it can be a bit challenging to shoot with for folks with bigger hands.

 If this is you, you might want to consider getting a half-body case just to make the ergonomics work a bit better for you.